A Tale of Three Churches: Part 1

 It is this message of the Resurrection, the hope of eternal life in Christ, which Saint Nicholas Church at Ground Zero will bring to life by its presence and witness.
 The Church may be small but it is very impressive in its stone-clad exterior, as opposed to the glass and steel that surround it.
 In fact, Saint Nicholas will be the only religious commemoration within the rebuilt 16-acre World Trade Center site.
 Therefore, the whole Church structure will serve as a cenotaph for the memory of those who, by an act of hatred and violence, were denied not only their lives but even the dignity of burial.
 Our Church will stand at Ground Zero as an affirmation that religious faith – understood in its truest meaning – is creative and loving, not destructive and hateful.

-Therefore, the rebuilding of Saint Nicholas Church at Ground Zero is a remarkable opportunity for the entire Archdiocese to bear witness to our strong faith, our future hope and our deepest love.
-It is also an awesome responsibility that we can all share as the building progresses over the next two years.
+Therefore, the rebuilding of Saint Nicholas Church at Ground Zero is a remarkable opportunity for all people of faith and good will to bear witness to our strong faith, our future hope and our deepest love.
+It is also an awesome responsibility that we can all share as the construction progresses over the next year.
 Because Saint Nicholas Church was part of the destruction of that day, it is also part of the restoration.
-With a quiet dignity and abiding presence, Saint Nicholas Church at Ground Zero will preach the most fundamental truth of our precious Orthodox Christian Faith – the Resurrection of our Lord Jesus Christ and therefore our resurrection as well, night and day without pause.
+With a quiet dignity and abiding presence, Saint Nicholas Church at Ground Zero will preach the most fundamental truth of our precious Orthodox Christian Faith – the Resurrection of our Lord Jesus Christ and therefore our resurrection as well.
 The Church will stand in the light of the Resurrection for all to see and behold the goodness of God.

 As beautiful and moving as the National September 11 Memorial and Museum are beautiful and moving are, they are by definition and purpose secular.
 Together they comprise nearly half of the World Trade Center site; the other half is filled with commercial space, skyscrapers and the transportation hub.
 The Memorial itself – directly across from the site of Saint Nicholas – contains two large waterfalls and reflecting pools, each about an acre in size, set within the footprints of the Twin Towers.
 On bronze parapets that surround the pools the names of the nearly 3,000 people killed in the terrorist attacks of 9/11 are inscribed, as well as those killed in the 1993 World Trade Center bombing.
 Even the memorial inscription that will be inscribed on the wall in the Museum in front of the victims' remains is secular.
 It is from the "Aeneid" of the Roman poet Virgil (died 19 BC).
 It reads: "No day shall erase you from the memory of time" ("Nulla dies umquam memori vos eximet aevo" Book 9, line 447).